10 Best Vase Fillers

 Sizing and Capacity

 Before purchasing, measure the interior volume of your vase or bowl.
 A slender cylinder requires far less material than a wide-mouthed centerpiece vessel.
 Transparent water beads and small glass marbles are sold by count or weight, so estimate whether you need coverage for a single statement piece or a dozen table settings.
-If you plan to surround floating candles, ensure the filler depth leaves enough clearance between the candle base and the rim.
+If you plan to surround floating candles, ensure the filler depth leaves enough clearance between the candle base and the rim so flames sit safely above the surface.
 For large floor vases, bulk bags or heavy five-pound supplies of stones or glass marbles are usually more efficient than small craft packets.
-Keep in mind that some fillers, such as expandable gel beads, increase in volume after soaking, meaning a small dry package can fill a surprisingly large container.
+Keep in mind that some fillers, such as expandable gel beads, increase in volume after soaking, meaning a small dry package can fill a surprisingly large container — but they also lose volume as they dry, so plan for the expanded state.

 Material Types and Feature Tradeoffs